galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Alternative ways of seeing Galaxy

-- Galaxy is a complicated project with many moving parts, making it hard to comprehend completely
+- Galaxy is a big, complicated project
+- This module outlines the major components, and how they fit together
 - What you see depends on how you look at it, so at the same time, it is:
-    - A convenient and reliable way to get complex analyses done for users
+    - A convenient and reliable way to share complex open science analyses for users
     - Inter-dependent open source code repositories for developers.
-    - A global collaboration for investigators
+    - A global open science collaboration for investigators
-- This module outlines the major components, and how they fit together
-- Drafted by a human, it represents only one of many possible explanations
-- Most participants will be associated with more than one of the parts described here
-- They need to be described separately to clarify their relationships.
-- However, they are all needed for the project to succeed.
+- Participants engage in their own chosen way, according to their skills and interests
+- Each sees a different part of the whole
+- Galaxy flourishes, because all the parts govern themselves in an efficient collaboration.

 > <tip-title>Classifying components in a global open science project is a hard problem</tip-title>
 > - Categories and divisions are necessarily arbitrary.